hike #34

 The two hikes:

-A: From the Jim Schug Trail east on the Finger Lakes Trail into Cortland County
+Hike # 1: From the Jim Schug Trail east on the Finger Lakes Trail into Cortland County

-B: Jim Schug rail trail NW toward the village of Dryden
+Hike # 2: Jim Schug rail trail NW toward the village of Dryden

-Hike A — Havington Hill, into Cortland County.
+Hike # 1 — Havington Hill, into Cortland County.
 This walk takes us up a long sloping field and then over a small hill to a wonderful vista on the other side with great views into a bucolic valley.
 The FLT continues through the woods and we usually make it to a second observation point for the valley before having to turn around.
 The hill climb can be pretty strenuous; since we go up one side and down the other, we end up having a climb on both the outbound and return legs.
 The scenery is generally excellent in the open parts of this walk

 More information on this hike, including still photos, may be found here: